tqtensor/plato-docs/roadmap.md

 # The Feature Platform Roadmap

-The list below contains the functionality that contributors are planning to develop for [Feature Platform] Plato.
+The list below contains the functionality that contributors are planning to develop for the Feature Platform.

 * **Core Built-in Feature Groups**
   * [x] Map bank features